Undergraduate Course Allocation through Competitive Markets

-Last, we relate the PMP mechanism to some special cases discussed in previous literature.
+We conclude this section by considering special cases discussed in previous literature.
 In the case of \textit{no priorities}, our mechanism reduces to the approximate competitive equilibrium from equal incomes mechanism of \cite{Budish2011}.
 On the other hand, courses may have \textit{strict priorities} over students.
 In this case, we have a two-sided matching problem.
 As students can view sets of courses as complements, no stable matching is guaranteed to exist.
 Still, Theorem \ref{theorem:existence} confirms a Pseudo-Market Equilibrium with Priorities exists with a small error.
 So, our mechanism does not necessarily coincide with any stable matching mechanism.

 If students have \textit{strict preferences} over individual courses as well, the student-proposing deferred acceptance mechanism results in the student-optimal stable matching \citep[see][]{roth1984stability}, which can be supported with a Pseudo-Market Equilibrium with Priorities where the market clears exactly, the cutoff level of priority is at the lowest-priority student to receive a seat, and the price of each course is zero at the cutoff.
 The set of equilibria with zero market-clearing error exactly coincides with the set of stable matchings.\footnote{See \cite{miralles2021foundations} for a related result showing that every efficient assignment can be decentralized through prices in random allocation settings.} In large markets, we expect the set of stable matchings to be small \citep[see][]{kojima2009incentives} and, hence, PMP outcomes should not differ much from each other.